Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam

 Pyaar Ke Do Naam: Ek Raadha, Ek Shyaam is an Indian romance drama television series that premiered on 3 April 2006.
-It was broadcast on Star Plus on Monday through Thursday.
 The series was produced by Rajshri Productions and starred Barkha Bisht and Indraneil Sengupta.

 The story focuses on the concept of reincarnation and how everlasting love lasts between Radha and Shyam.

 Plot

 The story follows the reincarnating lives of a couple through three different generations.
 It opens with young students Radha, a simple girl aspiring to be a doctor, and Shyam, a playboy in the school.
 Initially, they dislike each other, but gradually begin to spend more time together and destiny makes them fall in love.

 When Shyam visits a remote village Lakhanpur, it reminds him of his past life as Kishan, whereas Radha was Shyama.
 Due to a conflict in their village created by goons, Shyama jumps off a cliff and dies.
 When Kishan learns of this, he also commits suicide.

 Back in the present, Radha and Shyam unite, but find out their families hate each other.
 A community conflict orders them to be killed.

 The two are reborn again in the future as Radhika and Krishna, and again strive to be united in love as one.